NEARFoundation/trulioo-app/README.md

 # The hack is at server/src/index.js.

 # 4. Run the local dev server via:
-DISABLE_ESLINT_PLUGIN=true yarn dev
+yarn dev

-# Note: you will always need to update EXTERNAL_SERVER_URL in server/.env (such as if localtunnel makes you change your subdomain) and then restart the `DISABLE_ESLINT_PLUGIN=true yarn dev` command.
+# Note: you will always need to update EXTERNAL_SERVER_URL in server/.env (such as if localtunnel makes you change your subdomain) and then restart the `yarn dev` command.

 # 5. In that same terminal, look for the console log that says "Please visit", and click its link (such as https://trulioo.loca.lt/6c7079b6022347ada53f37f489fc773a).
 ```